Skip to main content

 6

-A developer says their service is slow.
-Walk me through how you investigate.
+A developer says "my service is slow in production but fine in staging."
+Walk me through your investigation.

 What to listen for